objcio/articles/2014-10-10-receipt-validation.md

 }
 ```

-### Verifying the receipt signature
+### Verifying the Receipt Signature

-Once the receipt is loaded, the first thing to do is to make sure that it is authentic and unaltered.
+Once the receipt is loaded, the first thing to do is make sure that it is authentic and unaltered.
 Here is the code to check the PKCS #7 signature with [OpenSSL][openssl]:

 ```
 // Load the Apple Root CA (downloaded from https://www.apple.com/certificateauthority/)